liztio/website/content/en/blog/_posts/2016-02-00-Kubernetes-community-meeting-notes-20160211.md

     * There will be some automated checks
     * Next week: preview of the new website during the community meeting
 * [@goltermann] 1.2 Release Watch (time +34 minutes)
-    * code slush date: 2/9/2016
-    * no major features or refactors accepted
+    * code slush     * no major features or refactors accepted
     * discussion about release criteria: we will hold release date for bugs
 * Testing flake surge is over (one time event and then maintain test stability)
 * 1.3 Planning (time +40 minutes)